Parliamentary.ai

 Overview

-This bill amends the Mobile Homes Act 1983, specifically concerning pitch fees on mobile home sites in England and Wales.
-Key changes relate to how these fees are calculated and indexed, aiming to provide greater protection for mobile home residents.
+This bill amends the Mobile Homes Act 1983, specifically concerning pitch fees for mobile homes in England.
+Key changes relate to how these fees are calculated and indexed, aiming to protect mobile home residents from excessive increases.

 Description

-The bill makes two main amendments to the 1983 Act:
+The bill makes two main changes to the 1983 Act:

-The amendments only apply to England and Wales and come into effect immediately upon passage.
+The amendments apply only to England and Wales and come into effect upon passing.

 Government Spending